-The LSA (or Local Spiritual Assembly), a council of nine members elected from the local community to administer its affairs, provides a report to the community and receives suggestions from community members.
+The Local Spiritual Assembly (which some may refer to as the LSA), a council of nine members elected from the local community to administer its affairs, provides a report to the community and receives suggestions from community members.

-Feast is also the time where similar reports from the NSA (or National Spiritual Assembly) and Universal House of Justice are also disseminated, discussed and acted upon as necessary.
-The NSA and the Universal House of Justice are the national and international equivalents of the Local Spiritual Assembly, and are each a council of nine members elected to administer the affairs of the national and international Baha’i communities, respectively.
+Feast is also the time where similar reports from the National Spiritual Assembly (which some may call the NSA) and Universal House of Justice are also disseminated, discussed and acted upon as necessary.
+The National Spiritual Assembly and the Universal House of Justice are the national and international equivalents of the Local Spiritual Assembly, and are each a council of nine members elected to administer the affairs of the national and international Baha’i communities, respectively.
 (See?
 It’s not so confusing!)

 Don’t get overwhelmed!